david-berruezo/react-webpack-babel/README.md

 ```console
 npm install react react-dom
 ```
-#### You will isntall react javascript library and react dom for jsx
+#### You will install react javascript library and react dom for jsx

 ### step 04 | Configuration files
 #### create .babelrc into root to config babel and presets